chainstack/docs/docs/operations/corda/tools.md

 * CORDA_RPC_PORT — your Corda node RPC port.
 * CORDA_RPC_USER — your Corda node RPC username.
 * CORDA_RPC_PASSWORD — your Corda node RPC password.
+* `--cordapp-directory=/cordapps` — the parameter to interact with your CorDapps.
+Without providing it, you will not be able interact with your CorDapps in the shell.

 See also [View node access and credentials](/platform/view-node-access-and-credentials).